 At the start of the Crisis Core Journal, you might remember me saying that covering the Compilation of FFVII would be difficult because the first game of the compilation had never been released in English, even though “it’s plugged into the ass of all the other Compilation games despite most of the world never seeing it.”
 I was referring to Before Crisis – Final Fantasy VII –, originally released in 2004.
 But despite that game never being released internationally, a video of its story missions did reach the English web, and that video has been translated – multiple times, in fact!
 While I can’t play the game myself, I think doing a writeup of the playthrough could also be helpful, since very few fans seem to have actually watched those translated videos (hit counts start off in the tens of thousands but eventually trickle as low as 500 in some series!), so I imagine that most Final Fantasy fans have only experienced the story in part or in the brief wiki summaries.
 It could be helpful and fun!

 And yet I didn’t cover it during the original run of the Compilation of FFVII!
 What gives?
+(Ed.
+Specifically, this went up after our coverage of FFT and FFVIII, so don’t mind the occasional reference!)
 I knew all this going in, but didn’t want to interrupt the spirit of the Marathon by experiencing it without Kyle.
 Also, uh… even I couldn’t be arsed to watch the whole ~15 hours of longplay.
 But lo, the days did come when I could be arsed to watch the whole ~15 hours of longplay!
 And I didst watch that longplay, and now, I shalst comment upon it!
 So consider this something of a Compilation of FFVII Marathon Appendix.
 The first chronological FFVII game, covered dead last, and not as a record of a playthrough between friends, but as a record of a longplay watched by friends at different times and also Kyle didn’t finish it but he did get really far so don’t hold that against him.
 Not exactly our usual purview, but if not in the spirit of the Marathon, then certainly in the spirit of the completionism that rests at the heart of the Marathon, and I think that’s close enough too.

 Before Crisis was an early, online cell phone social game starring that other famous Shinra organization, the Turks.
 The game was originally released in September 2004, and received story updates over the next year and a half, with a few special episodes released at dates I can’t find on the English web (though one must have been as late as 2007, for reasons I’ll explain when we get to it – for this reason, if not others, the playthrough we have includes a 2007 copyright).
 The original game was released for DoCoMo phones, specifically the FOMA 900i line, and required a monthly subscription.
 The game was later spread to Softbank Yahoo!, which provided service to 3G phones, and EZWeb, which worked with worked with Samsung’s WIN BREW line of Windows phones.
 The DoCoMo version was arguably definitive, since it eventually received all the exclusive content attached to the Yahoo! and EZWeb versions.
 I mean, to whatever degree any version of a dead game can be considered “definitive.”